Office of the University Registrar

 - Any student who voluntarily withdraws from the University during the registration or late registration period will not receive grades at the end of the semester.
 Those who officially withdraw after the last day to register will receive a grade of “W” at the end of the semester.
 A grade of “WF” for each course will be assigned to any student who leaves the University without filing the Withdrawal Form with the University Registrar.

-- Advisors should refer students to Counseling Services for post-enrollment treatment if the student shows evidence of distress.
+- Advisors should refer students to Counseling Services for post-enrollment treatment referral if the student shows evidence of psychological distress.